opensourcecorp/oscar/README.md

 `oscar` can be installed a few different ways:

-* Downloadign a binary from a [GitHub Release](https://github.com/opensourcecorp/oscar/releases).
+* Downloading a binary from a [GitHub Release](https://github.com/opensourcecorp/oscar/releases).

 * Via `mise`, using a `github` or `go` backend: